 You'll learn English through a topic related to your interests.
 Examples of previous topics include drama, music, engineering, history and literature.
 This module normally runs in terms 1, 2 and 3.

-If you are going onto study a postgraduate course in business, you will take the Business Language in Context module.
+If you are going onto study a postgraduate course in business, you'll take the Business Language in Context module.

 As well as the above modules you'll have time with your tutor to address questions you may have about your language and learning.
 There'll also be time for you to continue with your studies independently.

 You'll be assessed in a variety of ways, including written assignments, speaking assignments, research projects and producing a piece of work to be presented online in an e-exhibition.